 All of this works against the bundled demo data - no hardware required to evaluate the UX.

 Follow a suspect across the camera mesh.
 Focus camera at center, the 8 nearest cameras placed by compass direction from your floor plan.
-Click any neighbor to recenter; Smart Handoff highlights the neighbor where fresh person/vehicle detections fire.
+Click any neighbor to recenter; Smart Handoff highlights the neighbor where fresh person/vehicle detections fire (requires a detector feed; see prerequisites).

 1×1 / 2×2 / 3×3 / 4×4 grids, multi-select picker, saved views, sync play/pause/mute, per-tile digital zoom + pan, fullscreen, full hotkey set.

 Scrub the archive by object class, color, time, site and confidence.
-Thumbnails carry overlaid bounding boxes and deep-link straight to the moment in playback.
+Thumbnails carry overlaid bounding boxes (requires a detector feed; see prerequisites) and deep-link straight to the moment in playback.

 Bundle clips, events and detections into cases.
-Generate signed JSON manifests with a deterministic SHA-256 over the case contents for chain of custody (video bundling is on the roadmap).
+Generate signed JSON manifests with a deterministic SHA-256 over the case contents as a tamper-evident case manifest (video bundling in development).

 24-hour scrubber with variable speed, recording-segment markers, and bookmark-to-case for the current frame range.